Necessary and sufficient conditions for a nonnegative matrix to be strongly R-positive: Introduction and main results

 Corollary~\ref{C:strong2} is similar to a result of Popov \cite{Pop77}, who proved that the function $f$ in condition~(ii) can be chosen such that $f\geq 1$, and with this extra condition on $f$, condition~(i) can be dropped.

-For a given nonnegative matrix $A$, let $\rho_\infty(A)$ denote the infimum of all possible values of $\rho(B)$ where $B\leq A$ satisfies $B(x,y)>0$ if and only if $A(x,y)>0$ and $\{(x,y):A(x,y)\neq B(x,y)\}$ is finite.
-Then Theorem~\ref{T:strongR} implies that $A$ is stongly R-positive if and only if $\rho_\infty(A)<\rho(A)$.
-We can describe this condition in words by saying that under a Gibbs measure with transfer matrix $A$, paths far from the origin carry less mass, on an exponential scale, than paths near the origin.
-The quantity $\rho_\infty(A)$ has been studied in \cite{MS95,Ign06}.
-In the latter paper, it is called the \emph{essential spectral radius}.

 The rest of the paper is dedicated to proofs.
-The methods are fairly elementary.
-One can easily imagine Theorems~\ref{T:strongR} and \ref{T:Rtrans} having been proved 40 or more years ago, using basically the same proofs.
-Nevertheless, as far as I have been able to find out, this is not the case.
-The language of the proofs is somewhat more modern.
-A result like Lemma~\ref{L:GPrz} below, for example, would in the old days have been proved by manipulation with functions that live on the space $S$, while here we take the ``pathwise'' approach, using the function $\Ai$ that is defined on walks.

-The organition of the proofs is as follows.
+The organization is as follows.
 Section~\ref{S:notat} contains some preliminary definitions and lemmas.
 Section~\ref{S:logmom} gives a characterization of forms of R-recurrence in terms of a logarithmic moment generating function.
 Using this, Theorems~\ref{T:strongR} and \ref{T:Rtrans} are then proved in Sections~\ref{S:strocond} and \ref{S:tracond}, respectively.
 In Appendix~\ref{A:Rrec}, it is explained how Theorem~\ref{T:Rrec} follows from the work of Vere-Jones.
 Appendix~\ref{A:logmom} contains some general facts about logarithmic moment generating functions.